viralikataria/NTR_Greedy_Algorithm/README.md

 filter_out_duplicate_spellings(wordlist, word)
   This funtion checks if the words exists in the wordlist.
 If it does then it returns false else true. (idk why i did it backwards but we ball)

+get_word_points(word_index, mappingslist, wordlist, previousWords):
+  This function assigns a word points given certain conditions.
+The word_index refers to the index of the word in the mappinglist, the mappinglist is the mappinglist, wordlist is a list of words that are already in the current list - it helps prevent duplicate spellings of words incase the phoneme and graphemes are differnt, and previousWords is a list that was already creted - this allows us to create multiple unique lists.
+This function will return 0 if the word matches a condition that needs to be filtered out, or the number of points + the rarity.

+highest_point(mappinglist, wordlist, previousWords):
+  This function uses an greedy algorithm to find the word with the most number of points at that given time. it return the final index.
+The parametrs are used to call the get_word_points function.

+build_word_list(mappinglist, perviousWords):